GR4VEZ/spellcheck/README.md

 #Points of Improvement

-I was asked, 'if given more time what things would you have sought to improve.'
-I believe that the performance can be improved drastically via clever hashing techniques that allow for quick computation of input and comparison to similar 'order of N' accessible objects.
-There seems to be somewhat of a bottle neck in certain cases where there is a great deal of repetition in character strings.
-From an esthetic point of view I would also improve the CLI to be more robust and a bit cleaner of a Main.
-Finally, I feel as though the more functional the code is the better, at some point rewriting this to be more inline with declarative programming will drastically improve its scalability and testability.
+I was asked, 'If given more time what things would you have sought to improve.'
+I believe that the performance can be improved drastically via clever hashing techniques and quick computation.
+From an esthetic point of view I would also improve the CLI to be a bit more robust with a cleaner `Main`.
+At some point rewriting this to be more inline with declarative programming will drastically improve its scalability and testability.